buildingblocks/bb-prototype-website/README.md

 Note:

- * no need to run `bower install` now as it's done automagically after npm install has finished.
+ * you shouldn't need to run `bower install` now as it's done via a __postinstall__ hook after `npm install` has finished.

-Once this finishes running, you can build and serve the project by running the Grunt task.
+Once this finishes running, you can build and serve the project by running the Grunt task:

 ```
 $ grunt server